apache/lucene/dev-tools/scripts/README.md

     usage: reproduceJenkinsFailures.py [-h] [--no-git] [--iters N] URL

-    Must be run from a Lucene/Solr git workspace.
-Downloads the Jenkins log pointed to by the given URL, parses it for Git revision and failed Lucene/Solr tests, checks out the Git revision in the local workspace, groups the failed tests by module, then runs
+    Must be run from a Lucene git workspace.
+Downloads the Jenkins log pointed to by the given URL, parses it for Git revision and failed Lucene tests, checks out the Git revision in the local workspace, groups the failed tests by module, then runs
     'ant test -Dtest.dups=%d -Dtests.class="*.test1[|*.test2[...]]" ...'
     in each module of interest, failing at the end if any of the runs fails.